Work with solutions

 This section explains how to create a CMSIS solution-based project that is using CMSIS-Packs.

-In the CMSIS view, click Create a New Solution.
+CMSIS view, click Create a New Solution.
 If you already have a

 solution opened, use the menu (...) item Create a Solution.